 April is a new month.
-However, the same debt relief strategy applies from March.
+However, the same debt management strategy applies from March.
 Sometimes it can be hard to stay motivated from month to month without much change.
 Let’s review the April budget example while learning a few motivational financial tactics.

 Review of the March Budget